 Matter and energy

 Soybean is a photosynthetic autotroph which uses the C3 photosynthetic pathway, producing sucrose that can be used as an energy source in cellular respiration or as a material source, providing carbohydrates.
 Like many members of the pea family, soybean often houses Rhizobium bacteria in nodules (galls) on its roots.
 The Rhizobium bacteria provide a source of nitrogen to the plant, but they also represent a sizable drain on photosynthate because substantial amounts are needed to ‘feed’ the bacteria, mostly to provide energy for the nitrogen fixation process.
-Whether or not the soybean benefits (grows more) from its interaction with Rhizobium depends on the amount of available nitrogen.
+Whether or not the soybean benefits (grows more) from its interaction with Rhizobium depends on the amount of available nitrogen in the soil.
 But symbiotic nitrogen fixation by Rhizobium lessens the nitrogen fertilizer needs for growing soybeans and also enriches the soil with nitrogen for subsequent crops.

 Soybean is a short-day plant, although the specific requirements vary with cultivar.
 One of the reasons soybean is not grown near the equator is because the daylength is never sufficiently short to trigger flowering.
-In addition to the interaction with Rhizobium, soybean has significant interactions with a large group of pathogens and herbivores (nematodes, water molds (Phytophthora), rust diseases, a variety of bacterial diseases, and a large number of insect herbivores, most of which attack other crops as well.
+In addition to the interaction with Rhizobium, soybean has significant interactions with a large group of pathogens and herbivores: nematodes, water molds (Phytophthora), rust diseases, a variety of bacterial diseases, and a large number of insect herbivores, most of which attack other crops as well.

 Other edible members of the pea family: beans and others

-Even more than the grass family, the pea family (Fabaceae) is the source of a variety of edible crops.
+Like the grass family, the pea family (Fabaceae) is the source of a variety of edible crops.
 These are generally divided into ‘pulse’ crops where the seeds (often called beans) are harvested dry, and green vegetable crops that are harvested and eaten before drying.
 Some, like soybean and green beans may be harvested both ways.

 - Phaseolus vulgaris — green bean, string bean